tjz21/DAC_peroxovanadates/README.md

 │   └── O2.cell                # Gaussian calculations only for these three species)
 │
-├── materials_proj             ## various structures taken from the Materials Project used for │   ├── A2CO3                  # phonons and free energy calculations
+├── materials_proj             ## various structures taken from the Materials Project used for │   ├── A2CO3                  # phonons and free energy calculations (Figure 3A, 3C, 6C)
 │   ├── A3VO4
 │   ├── AHCO3
 │   ├── AOH